gimesketvirtadieni/slimstreamer/README.md

 # Hmm, I want to give it a try.
 Where do I start?
 This project is still ‘work in progress’:
-  * Capture-and-deliver PCM data to SlimStreamer a bit-perfect way is implemented and works
+  * Capture-and-deliver PCM data to SlimStreamer in a bit-perfect way is implemented and works
-  * TCP server (running on 3483 port) required for serving SlimProto commands is implemented (although only few commands supported now)
+  * TCP server (running on 3483 port) required for serving SlimProto commands is implemented (although only few commands are supported for now)
-  * SlimProto handshake works (Slimbox players are able to connect to SlimStreamer)
+  * SlimProto handshake works (Squeezebox players, including squeezelite, are able to connect to SlimStreamer)
   * TCP server (running on 9000 port) required for streaming PCM data is being developed
   * HTTP streaming functionality is still missing